 The Danger

 Unfortunately, this often puts their child at risk.
-Waiting until the teeth have fully developed usually increases the chances of sinus perforation and nerve damage.
-There is an ideal time in development when removing wisdom teeth has the lowest risk.
-Removing them too late often puts your child at risk.
+Waiting until the teeth are fully developed increases the chances of sinus perforation and nerve damage.
+Getting an evaluation when kids are in their early teens can lower risks.

 What to Do Instead